Endoscopy in Neurosurgery

 Endoscopy in Neurosurgery (EiN) was born out of a passion to share knowledge and push boundaries of neurosurgical practice

 At its inception in 2017, EiN offered hands-on courses covering all aspects of neurosurgical endoscopy (cranial and spinal) with basic and advanced courses.
 We later merged the two into a comprehensive Endoscopy in Neurosurgery course.
-Our core faculty consisted of consultant neurosurgeons with extensive endoscopic experience practicing at King’s College Hospital NHS Foundation Trust in London, one of the busiest paediatric and adult neurosurgical units at the forefront of neurosurgical innovation.
+Our core faculty consists of consultant neurosurgeons with extensive endoscopic experience practicing at King’s College Hospital NHS Foundation Trust in London, one of the busiest paediatric and adult neurosurgical units at the forefront of neurosurgical innovation.

 In 2019, we expanded the scope to include Anaesthesia in Neurosurgery (AiN), a course aimed at anaesthetic, intensive care and neurosurgery trainees and consultants as well as nurses and allied health professionals.
 The course aims to cover all aspects of anaesthesia in neurosurgical practice and provide a forum for discussion, whether this is in preparation for an exam or to supplement clinical practice.
 The faculty consists of anaesthetists, intensivists and neurosurgeons with significant experience across all age groups and in all neurosurgical subspecialties practicing at King’s College Hospital NHS Foundation Trust.